top of page

 Apprenticeship Offers Practice with Practicing.

 The Sanctuary offers a work trade program for Work -Study Apprentices.
-Room, board, and a practice place for cultivating a personal and communal spiritual tradition is offered in exchange for work in the areas of Land Stewardship, Farm and Garden, Holistic Wellness and Kitchen.
+Room, board, and a practice place for cultivating a personal and communal spiritual tradition of connection with land is offered in exchange for work in the areas of land stewardship.
 Shared living quarters offers enhanced exposure and practice with community living and co-regulation.

 StockCake-Family Meal Prayer_1740593172.jpg